10 Days in Vietnam: The Best 10 Day Vietnam Itinerary For First Timers

 Read Next: How to Spend 2 days in Sapa

-Vietnam Itinerary Day 2: Tam Coc (Ninh Binh) Day Trip From Hanoi
+Day 2 of 10 days in Vietnam: Tam Coc (Ninh Binh) Day Trip From Hanoi

 Take a day trip from Hanoi the next day to Tam Coc, an area in Ninh Binh.